Leucothoe (daughter of Orchamus): Ovid

 As punishment for informing her husband Hephaestus of her affair with Ares, Aphrodite cursed Helios to fall in love with Leucothoe.
 Utterly enamored with her, Helios lingered in the sky by rising earlier and setting later to spend more time watching her, making the winter days longer.
 He forgot about his previous lovers, including Rhodos, Clymene, Perse, and Clytie, who felt betrayed after being loved and abandoned by him.

 Son of Hyperion, what use to you now are beauty, lustre, and radiant light?
 Surely, you who make all countries burn with your fires, burn with a new fire.
 You, who should discern everything, contemplate Leucothoë, and your eyes, that ought to be fixed on the whole earth, are fixed on one virgin girl.
 Sometimes you rise too early in the dawn sky.
 Sometimes you sink too late into the waves.
 Thinking of her, you lengthen the winter hours.
 Sometimes you vanish, your mind’s defect affecting your light, and, obscured, terrify men’s hearts.
 It is not because the moon’s shadow, closer to the earth, eclipses you, that you fade.
 It is that love of yours that determines your aspect.
 You only love her.

 — Ovid, Metamorphoses, lines 4.192–204, translation by A. S. Kline.

 Eventually, Helios disguised himself as her mother, Eurynome, to gain entrance to her chambers, (Note: Compare how Vertumnus approached Pomona.) and once he got there, he dismissed her servants and revealed himself to Leucothoe.
-He confessed his love to her, and she, "conquered, suffered his force" according to Ovid, or he made love to her in others.
+He confessed his love to her, and she, "conquered, suffered his force" according to Ovid, or he had sex with her in others.

 But Clytie, still in love with him and consumed with jealousy, reported Leucothoe's affair to her father, Orchamus, who punished his defiled daughter by burying her alive, as she pleaded with him in despair.
 Leucothoe died before Helios could save her.
 Overcome with grief, Helios shone his rays upon her but could not revive her.
 So he sprinkled her body with "fragrant nectar" and turned her into a frankincense tree so that she would still breathe air, after a fashion, instead of staying buried beneath the earth.
 Clytie, meanwhile, scorned by Helios for her involvement in Leucothoe's death, sat on the ground pining away, neither eating nor drinking, constantly turning her face toward the Sun, until finally she became the heliotrope, whose purple flowers follow the Sun every day on his diurnal journey across the sky.